Nordic energy market

-Nordic electricity market is a common market for electricity in the Nordic countries.
+The Nordic electricity market is a common market for electricity in the Nordic countries.
 It is one of the first free electric-energy markets in Europe and is traded in NASDAQ OMX Commodities Europe and Nord Pool Spot.
 In 2003, the largest market shares were as follows: Vattenfall 17%, Fortum 14.1%, Statkraft 8.9%, E.on 7.5%, Elsam 5%, Pohjolan Voima 5%.
 Other producers had 42.5% market share.

 Denmark

 From 1999 and onwards, Denmark is a net exporter of fossil energy.

 Wind power in Denmark

 Wind power provided 18.9% of electricity production and 24.1% of generation capacity in Denmark in 2008, Denmark was a pioneer in developing commercial wind power during the 1970s, and today almost half of the wind turbines around the world are produced by Danish manufacturers such as Vestas and Siemens Wind Power along with many component suppliers.

 Coal power in Denmark

 Coal power provided 48.0% of the electricity and 22.0% of the heat in district heating in Denmark in 2008; and in total provided 21.6% of total energy consumption (187PJ out of 864PJ) and is based mainly on coal imported from outside Europe.